jgliss/pyplis/docs/intro.rst

 If you find pyplis useful for your data analysis, we would highly appreciate if you acknowledge our work by citing the paper.
 Citing details can be found `here <http://www.mdpi.com/2076-3263/7/4/134>`__.

-We also want to express our gratitude to all contributors who have helped improve Pyplis through their valuable feedback, code contributions, and suggestions.
+We also want to express our gratitude to all contributors who have helped improve pyplis through their valuable feedback, code contributions, and suggestions.
 Open-source projects thrive on community support, and your contributions are deeply appreciated.
-If you contribute to Pyplis, please feel free to add your name to the list of contributors in the documentation or reach out to be acknowledged.
+If you contribute to pyplis, please feel free to add your name to the list of contributors in the documentation or reach out to be acknowledged.

 .. _installation: